,The Liverpool Computer Centre.jpg

 1960 Close up of Heywoods statements printing on Friden Flexowriter RH

-And so the first part of Ron Hindle’s vision for Automatic Data Processing is complete – the experiment at Heywoods, along with another at our Branch at South Audley Street in London provides valuable information about how robust such systems will be when rolled out across our network of branches.
+At this point, the first part of Ron Hindle’s vision for Automatic Data Processing is complete – the experiment at Heywoods, along with another at Branch at South Audley Street in London provides valuable information about how robust such systems will be when rolled out across Martins’ network of branches.
 The other phase of automation requires the consensus of the London Clearing Banks, but once approved will provide the standard method of processing cheques and other items across all banks that is still used today – reader/sorting…

 1963 Valerie Blunden demonstrates IBM Reader Sorter at Lombard Street RH